Adz-Nelo/Bank-System/README.md

 # Bank-System
 This is my first time posting my program independently all thanks to Bro Code if you're reading this, you are a legend you explain it decently pure GIGAChad...
+It may not be perfect but atleast I tried..